alazaroc/blog-web-code/_posts/2023-10-20-10-steps-to-prepare-any-aws-certification.md

 There are many options available, including official courses, online video courses, book courses/preparations (not available for all certifications), and in-person training.

 In my last exam, I skipped this step because I wanted to experiment if I could prepare for one certification without any specific course.
-My conclusion is: if you have limited time and don't want to invest a significant amount of time searching for various resources to cover all exam content, yes, the specific certification course is necessary.
-It is going to save to you a lot of time.
+My conclusion is that if you have limited time and don't want to invest a significant amount of time searching for various resources to cover all exam content, yes, the specific certification course is necessary.
+It is going to save you a lot of time.

 > 6/10: <kbd>Practice</kbd> using the AWS console to gain hands-on experience {: .prompt-info }